 Interesting: When people say, ‘I’ve got lordosis in my lumbar spine,’ what they usually mean is that they have hyperlordosis or sway back.
 The hyper suggests an increase to the normal lumbar curve.
 We should ideally all have lordosis in our lumbar spine.

 When our spinal discs degenerate, they lose their natural wedge shape, causing a reduction in natural lordosis.
-This may result in flatback posture.
+This may result in a flatback posture.
 It may also be common to see spinal curvature.

 Chronic Muscular Imbalance

-Many of the muscles responsible for posture and body movement are found in “pairs.”
+Many muscles responsible for posture and body movement are found in “pairs.”
 One muscle (or group of muscles) moves a body part in one direction, while the paired muscle moves the same body part in the opposite direction.
 The two sides of such a pair are said to be “opposers” since the effort of one side opposes – works in the opposite direction to – the other side.

 Both sides of a muscle pair’s efforts may also be exerted simultaneously (when sitting or standing relatively still) to provide the tension and support needed to hold a body part steady in a desired balanced position.